Where to Donate Unwanted Items Before You Move

 You Can Donate Bulky Furniture to the Salvation Army

 Bear in mind that the Salvation Army does not accept particle board furniture, as well as some metal desks, baby car seats, and high chairs.
-All donations are being sold in their store, with the main goal of helping people that are recovering from addictions get back on their feet and continue with their everyday life.
+All donations are being sold in their store, with the main goal of helping people who are recovering from addictions get back on their feet and continue with their everyday lives.

 How to Save Money on Taxes by Donating

-Make sure to save all the donation receipts you receive.
-After taking your stuff without profit, charities will give you a tax deduction receipt for your donation.
-It will lower your tax bills and help you save a few bucks.
+After taking your stuff without profit, charities will give you a tax deduction receipt for your donation, so make sure to keep all of the receipts.
 You can check which charities are eligible by using Tax Exempt Organization Search.
-To determine the fair market value of your donations, you could use a guide on how to estimate the value of household goods.
+To determine the fair market value of your donations, you need to know how to estimate the value of household goods.

 couple carrying a couch